Floating Point

 - negative numbers are not complemented (just change sign bit)

-Note: x87 long double
+Note: x87 long double is different.

 # 4 long double

-In the C programming language, long double
+In the C programming language, long double is implementation dependent.

 The language standard says only that it has

-at least as much precision as double
+at least as much precision as double.

-Some platforms have long double
+Some platforms have long double as an alias for double (MSVC, armv7).

 Others use the x87 format (i386, x86_64/amd64).